jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

     /
     2 2 2 0 0 0

+The replot file, which just reconstructs the xanes spectrum, changes the spectral broadening parameter <code>xgamma</code> from 0.8 to 1.5, in principle this value can be correlated to the core-hole lifetime, but it can also be instructive to tune it inorder to extract certain information from the spectrum.

+Let us generate the core wavefunction file, and run both simulations to assess the effect of broadening on the spectrum:

     $ ../tools/upf2plotcore.sh ../pseudopotentials/Ni_PBE_TM_2pj.UPF > Ni.wfc
     $ mpirun -np 1 xspectra.x -inp NiO.xspectra_dip.in
     $ mv xanes.dat xanes_dip_gamma_1.5.dat